DGunasekara/SALT_DNS_LDAP_management/README.md

 in `dns`, there is a directory `/srv/salt/` there are files to be added in the SALT-Master

-Tested on ubuntu 24 server and installed BIND9 was installed using `init.sls` from SALT-Master.
+Tested on ubuntu 24 server and BIND9 was installed using `init.sls` from SALT-Master.

 Phrase 1: It is monitoring DNS service and restart automatically on failure.